-In the beginning, it has to be said that many players have defeated the roulette.
+In the beginning, it has to be said that many players have won at the roulette.
 In almost all cases, however, these were scams that required a relatively sophisticated technical solution.
 In the rest of the cases, there was a mistake on the part of the manufacturer.

 A lot of people then try to beat the roulette using betting systems.
 In today’s article, we will look at the 10 most famous roulette betting systems, which you can find on the internet or anywhere else.